Skip to content Accessibility statement

 Theatre, Film, Television and Interactive Media

-Staff from the School of Arts and Creative Technologies will be offering an introduction to the School and their theatre, film, television and interactive media taught Masters courses.
+Staff from the School of Arts and Creative Technologies will be offering an introduction to the school, its facilities and the taught Masters courses on offer.
+The session will cover Masters courses in Music, Creative Industries Management, Creative Technologies, Film and Television, and Theatre.
 This will be followed by a Q&A session, and a tour of the School’s teaching spaces, practice rooms and recording facilities.

 Women’s Studies